 - Density: Most couriers charge by the cubic size of the shipment or the amount of space taken up on the truck

 - Freight class: The class of the LTL freight determines pricing based on the standardized classification system for type of materials and products being shipped

 - Other services: Special requests such as liftgates to load and offload the shipment or guaranteed delivery are usually additional charges

 Mothership’s approach to LTL shipping

-In the traditional LTL freight carrier world, pricing is not always transparent to shippers, as it is based on confusing tariffs.
+In the traditional LTL freight courier world, pricing is not always transparent to shippers, as it is based on confusing tariffs.
 For certain types of LTL freight services, Mothership has simplified the pricing system for customers by charging per pallet and eliminating tariff pricing altogether.
-They partner with over 15 carriers to offer nationwide coverage.
+They partner with over 15 couriers to offer nationwide coverage.